 Atherosclerosis may lead to tympanosclerosis.
 Research is ongoing as to whether cholesteatoma is related.
 The condition comes about because of increased activity of fibroblast cells.
 This leads to the creation of excess collagen.
 Calcium then forms plaques within the membrane.

 Hearing aids may be used if there is a reduction in hearing.
 Sometimes surgery is performed to cut away sclerotic areas and repair the ossicles.
 Outcomes vary.
+Hearing aids don't help with all causes of deafness.
+Sometimes they can amplify background noises which can mask the sounds people are trying to hear.

 The prognosis is that after 10 years most cases are not suffering any noticeable deafness.
 The degree of sclerosis often stabilises after 3 years.
 The majority of research has not been carried out on the general population.
 Instead it was on patients who were given tympanostomy tubes at some point in their lives.
 Out of children who had glue ear and a grommet between 23% and 40% had a degree of the condition.

-Dr Toby Bateson for ZenPlugs Ltd
+Dr Toby Bateson ZenPlugs Ltd